-- Item 4.7.1 The Audit Committee shall have responsibility for oversight of management reporting and internal control for the Company and its subsidiaries. - Item 4.7.2 The Audit Committee shall satisfy itself that there are adequate procedures for review of interim statements and other financial information prior to distribution to shareholders. - Item 4.7.3 Review the effectiveness of the Company's policies and business practices which have an impact on the financial integrity of the Company, including those relating to internal auditing, insurance, accounting, information services and systems and financial controls, management reporting and risk management. - Item 4.7.4 Review compliance under the Company's Code of Business Conduct and Ethics, and the Anti-Corruption Policy.
+- Item 4.7.1 The Audit Committee shall have responsibility for oversight of management reporting and internal control for the Company and its subsidiaries. - Item 4.7.2 The Audit Committee shall satisfy itself that there are adequate procedures for review of interim statements and other financial information prior to distribution to shareholders. - Item 4.7.3 Acknowledging that it is the responsibility of the Board to identify the principal business risks facing the Company, the Audit Committee shall review the Company's tolerance for risk, identify and assess the significant risks facing the Company and review and approve the Company's policies for managing and controlling those risks. - Item 4.7.4 Review the effectiveness of the Company's policies and business practices which have an impact on the financial integrity of the Company, including those relating to internal auditing, insurance, accounting, information services and systems, cybersecurity and financial controls, management reporting and risk management. - Item 4.7.5 Review compliance under the Company's Code of Business Conduct and Ethics and the Anti- Corruption Policy and the maintenance of the gifts and hospitality register. - Item 4.7.6 The Audit Committee shall oversee the Company's approach to cybersecurity, including the operational status of the Company's technology systems and cybersecurity education and awareness. - Item 4.7.7 Where the Company appoints a head of internal audit, such role shall report to the Audit Committee.